BGforgeNet/Fallout2-HQ-music/README.md

 You can't use HQ/UHQ in Fallout **1** directly.
 But you can use it in [Fallout1in2](https://github.com/rotators/Fo1in2).
 The procedure is the same.

 ## Linux
-- For any version, make sure to install `gstreamer-plugins-good`, with architecture matching `WINEARCH`.
+- Make sure to install `gstreamer-plugins-good`, with architecture matching `WINEARCH`.
 - For UHQ (WavPack), also install WavPack.